Blog

 Contents

-Current ecommerce platforms do everything in one place - we call these a "monolith."
-Two of the main pieces they provide are storing your product data (the "backend") and powering your web storefront (the "frontend") .
+Two of the main pieces they provide are storing your product data (the "backend") and powering your web storefront (the "frontend").
 The problem is that the major platforms were built 7+ years ago when the state of the art for site performance was much different.
-As a result, when using those platforms your site is running on an older generation of technology and cannot benefit from the latest advancements
+As a result, when using those platforms your site is running on an older generation of technology and cannot benefit from the latest advancements.

-In short - taking control of your store's frontend gives you the ability to optimize for more speed, and thus more conversions
+In short - taking control of your storefront frontend gives you the ability to use best-of-bread tech and modern frameworks built for speed, thus increasing conversions and revenue.

-With a typical monolithic site, a page load can take 10+ seconds.
-This is because there are many steps that need to be taken before the entire page can be displayed to your customer, each one consuming precious time and resources while the customer waits
+On a typical monolithic site, a page load can take 10+ seconds.
+This is because there are many steps that need to be taken before the entire page can be displayed to your customer, each one consuming precious time and resources while the customer waits.

 SIMPLE VIEW